samprojectlab/.github/README.md

-# Welcome to SamProjectLab .github Repository
+# Welcome to SamProject .github Repository

 This repository contains default community health files for SamProjectLab projects on GitHub.
 These files help us maintain a consistent and welcoming community.